 - You may not play Team Indiana Volleyball and high school volleyball at the same time.

-Starting in the October, Free Clinics and Open Gyms will have coaches available to answer questions during the sessions in the mezzanine.
+Starting in the September, Free Clinics and Open Gyms will also have coaches available to answer questions during the sessions in the mezzanine.